Skip to main content

 Personal Tutor

-We offer one-to-one time in set office hours during teaching weeks, and welcome email contact.
-Additionally, you can make appointments to see your personal tutor on a one-to-one basis about any issue.
+You’ll be assigned a personal tutor who offers one-to-one time in set office hours during teaching weeks, and welcome email contact.
+You can make appointments to see your personal tutor on a one-to-one basis about any issue.
 Our professional services team is also available for advice and support.

 Your personal tutor is your contact point to discuss any problems arising from the course.
 Further queries should be addressed to the School’s Director of Postgraduate Taught.

-An active research seminar programme in Archaeology and Conservation, along with interdisciplinary postgraduate research seminars provide opportunities for discussion across the School and the University, and provides a creative environment in which you will be encouraged to develop your own ideas.
+An active research seminar programme in archaeology and conservation, along with interdisciplinary postgraduate research seminars provide opportunities for discussion across the School and the University and provides a creative environment in which you will be encouraged to develop your own ideas.
+A dynamic lab group, and a wide range of archaeological science research projects are running in the department (funded to over £5 million in the last 5 years) with various opportunities for student involvement.

 Facilities

-You will be provided with laboratory coats and access to our bioarchaeology and bioanalytical laboratories.
+You’ll be provided with access to our bioarchaeology and bioanalytical laboratories.
 These house a large collection of skeletal, molluscan and botanical material from modern samples, which is used as a comparative source for the identification of archaeological specimens.
 These also provide a full suite of equipment for bioarchaeological sample preparation and analysis, for example freeze-driers, drilling equipment, air abrasion, extraction hoods, ovens and hot blocks.
+We also provide module-specific individual equipment such as callipers, hand lenses and lab coats.

 There are separate X-Ray and microscopy laboratories which boast an excellent collection of analytical equipment (e.g. FTIR) in addition to SEM and light microscopy.
 Visualisation of materials and results is enhanced by our photographic equipment, computing facilities and digital illustration suite.
 Our collections also include a range of 3D printed resources, such as macro versions of microscopic pollen grains.
-A postgraduate room offers a dedicated space for individual work and informal contact with other students.
+Access to a dedicated lab space facilitates individual work and informal contact with other students.

-Outside the school, you will have access to a range of resources within Cardiff University, this includes aDNA preparation and analysis, Mass spectroscopy, TEM, MicroCT and more.
-A range of isotope analyses are undertaken in collaboration with School of Earth and Ocean Sciences, including carbon, nitrogen, oxygen and strontium.
-Finally, Cardiff University libraries hold over 1.3 million printed books and 775k online books and journals including an extensive, established and wide ranging archaeological collection.
+You’ll also have access to a range of resources within Cardiff University, this includes aDNA preparation and analysis, Mass spectroscopy, TEM, MicroCT and more.
+A range of isotope analyses are undertaken in collaboration with School of Earth and Environmental Sciences, including carbon, nitrogen, oxygen, lead and strontium.
+Cardiff University libraries – which hold over 1.3 million printed books and 775k online books and journals including an extensive, established and wide-ranging archaeological collection – will also be available to you.

 What skills will I practise and develop?